 There are dozens of email marketing platforms out there, so how do you choose the right one?

-Even if you’ve never used email marketing software before, the platform you choose should have clear steps and easy-to-navigate tools that make the process as straightforward as possible.
+Even if you’ve never used email software before, the platform you choose should have clear steps and easy-to-navigate tools that make the process as straightforward as possible.

 Naturally, there’s a learning curve with any new platform; however, it should be intuitive and simplistic.
 Read independent, third-party reviews and take full advantage of any free trial you’re offered before settling on a platform for your eCommerce business.